 Make sure you don’t have unread emails

 Duh!
-I know what you may think, but I also know human errors happen much more often than software bugs, and it really doesn’t hurt double checking that you indeed do not have any unread emails.
-The best way to go at it is to triage your inbox to only show unread emails, and the good news is, the Mail app has such a feature that allows you to easily show a hidden ‘Unread’ smart folder to gather your unread messages in one place.
+I know what you may think, but I also know human errors happen much more often than software bugs, and it really doesn’t hurt to double-check to ensure you do not have any unread emails.
+The best way to go at it is to triage your inbox to only show unread emails, and the good news is that the Mail app has a feature that allows you to easily show a hidden Unread smart folder to gather your unread messages in one place.

 If you already know how to do that, then great.
-If not, make sure you check out this post to enable ‘Unread’ smart mailbox in Mail for iPhone and iPad:
+If not, make sure you check out this post to enable the ‘Unread’ smart mailbox in Mail for iPhone and iPad.

 After having made sure you indeed read all emails in your inbox, and if the Mail app still wrongly shows unread emails, then we’ll have to dig deeper.